cppservergit/cppserver-docs/tech-overview.md

 ### Single-thread EPOLL manager

 Only the main thread, the one that controls the EPOLL event loop, will accept connections and perform read/write operations on sockets, the worker threads only use the assembled request to execute the service using the inputs and produce a JSON output, when the output is ready, the main thread will be notified by EPOLL to write to the socket, all socket operations are non-blocking.
-The code follow Linux AAPI guidance in order to minimize system calls, for instance, when accepting new connections, a single call `accept4()` accepts and sets the new socket in non-blocking mode:
+The code follow Linux API guidance in order to minimize system calls, for instance, when accepting new connections, a single call `accept4()` accepts and sets the new socket in non-blocking mode:

 ```
  		  else if (listen_fd == events[i].data.fd) // new connection.